 Resources for supporting this process include:

-- The Global Theme Team (GTT) and Sending Students Abroad Team (SSAT) comprise the many offices that send MIT students abroad on global opportunities, including:
+- The Global Theme Team (GTT) and the Student Safety Abroad Team (SSAT) comprise the many offices that send MIT students abroad on global opportunities, including:

 - Global Education & Career Development (GECD)

 - Priscilla King Gray Public Service Center (PKG)

 - MIT International Science and Technology Initiatives (MISTI)

 These offices have expertise and experience in supporting students going abroad, and can help and advise you.
 For those interested in specific countries/regions, contact Malgorzata Hedderick (617-253-9358) for more information.

 - The following information can be found on the GECD website:

 - A checklist for preparing students to go abroad

 - MIT-Horizons system for entering student emergency details for an MIT organized international program

 - Informational materials and presentations for administrators, trip leaders (PIs), and students